Vini2/Vini2/src/data/blog/publishing-python-packages-related-to-bioinformatics-on-bioconda/index.md

 <p>Next, you can specify a command to test the installation under <code>commands</code> in <code>tests</code>.
 I normally call the help command of my tool.
 Make sure to keep these test commands quick and simple.</p>

-<p>Then you can add details about the package such as the home page URL, documentation URL, license type, licence file and a summary of the tool under <code>about</code>.&nbsp;</p>
+<p>Then you can add details about the package such as the home page URL, documentation URL, licence type, licence file and a summary of the tool under <code>about</code>.&nbsp;</p>

 <p>Finally, you can add your GitHub username in<code>recipe-maintainers</code> and DOI of the publication in<code>identifiers</code> under <code>extra</code>.</p>